saltyorg/docs/docs/reference/rclone-manual.md

 </details>

 _NOTE: IF YOU ARE HERE TO DO THIS A SECOND TIME, RETHINK THAT.
-IF YOU SUCCESSFULLY RAN THROUGH THIS PROCESS ONCE, YOU HAVE EVERYTHING YOU NEED TO SET SALTBOX UP AND SHOULD PROBABLY REUSE THOSE SHARED DRIVES, SERVICE ACCOUNTS, AND GROUP.
+IF YOU SUCCESSFULLY RAN THROUGH THIS PROCESS ONCE, YOU HAVE EVERYTHING YOU NEED TO SET SALTBOX UP AND SHOULD REUSE THOSE SHARED DRIVES, SERVICE ACCOUNTS, AND GROUP.
 THERE'S RARELY A REASON TO CREATE A SECOND SET._

 Here's what you are going to do as you work through the instructions below:

 [These are not the instructions, just an overview; they are grouped this way to line up with the actual steps below]

 1. Verify Google account permissions.

 2. Create a Google project.
    [not scripted, you'll do this manually]

 3. Create a Google group.